mr-ravin/Cryptic-QR/README.md

 ```

 Note: Currenlty, we are working on improving the encryption mechanism, so it is adviced to not use encryption, till this line is present in this documentation page.
+### When using text file as input, end file with a new line.